darkv/php-password-generator/README.md

 // Import the namespace
 use \Darkv\PhpPasswordGenerator\PasswordGenerator;

-// create instance with English word list
+// create instance with an English word list
 $gen = PasswordGenerator::EN();

 // generate a password